SpaceTeam/space-trace/README.md

 format: `<firstname>.<lastname>@<anydomain>` because the service will verify with the email that the certificate belongs to the user that uploaded it.

+In the development environment the templates are hot reloadable, as is the python backend, however editing `config.toml` requires a restart.

 ## Development

 - Use [`black`](https://github.com/psf/black) to format code